LEARNAcademy/syllabus/Rails-C&V/01rails_routes_controllers_views.md

 end
 ```

 We access the method in the controller through our url request.
 This is done by appending **"/" + the name of your method** to localhost:3000.
 Try navigating to `localhost:3000/answer`.
-At this point, we will see an error that no route matches "/answer"
+At this point, we will see an error that says no route matches "/answer"

 ## The Route